marahsaadeh/JavaWeatherPro/README.md

 # JavaWeatherPro
-Class diagram for a full system : [Blank diagram.pdf](https://github.com/marahsaadeh/JavaWeatherPro/files/13465340/Blank.diagram.pdf)
+Class diagram for a full system : [App3_diagram.pdf](https://github.com/marahsaadeh/JavaWeatherPro/files/13651840/App3_diagram.pdf)

 ### Application 1: Decorator Pattern
 1. **User Customization of Weather Information Display:**
    - The user is prompted to enter the day they want to see the weather forecast for.